report a violation

-This year, we will be using Venueless to host most of our conference activities (see our Platform and Accessibility page for more information on navigating the platform).
+This year, we will also be using Venueless to stream most of our conference activities online (see our Platform and Accessibility page for more information on navigating the platform).
 On the platform, we have provided the option for attendees to self-report whether they are open to direct messages (DMs) or not.
 This does not affect one's ability to receive DMs, so we ask that you please respect others' designation in this regard and refrain from DMing where requested.

 What to do in case of violations

 If you believe that someone is violating the Code of Conduct during one of our events, please contact the CoC team immediately, either within Venueless by going to "Get Help" > "Code of Conduct" > "Reach out to us" or by emailing us at firstname.lastname@example.org.